Unity3dAzure/AppServices/README.md

 # Azure Mobile Services for Unity3d
 For game developers looking to use Azure Mobile Services in their Unity3D project.

-Project will run inside UnityEditor and works on multiple platforms: iOS, Android and Windows.
-This demo project has everything bundled in and does not require any additional assets to work.
+Also available as a [MobileServices Demo Project](https://github.com/Unity3dAzure/MobileServicesDemo) which will run inside UnityEditor and on iOS, Android and Windows.
+The demo project has got everything bundled in and does not require any additional assets to work.
+If you want to integrate with an existing Unity3d project then follow instructions below:
-The REST service implements [UnityRestClient](https://github.com/ProjectStratus/UnityRestClient) which uses the [JsonFx](https://bitbucket.org/TowerOfBricks/jsonfx-for-unity3d-git/) plugin.

 ## How to add MobileServices into Unity3d project
 1. [Download UnityRestClient](https://github.com/ProjectStratus/UnityRestClient/archive/master.zip)
- 	* Copy 'plugins' and 'Source' into project `Assets` folder
+ 	* Copy JsonFx 'plugins' and the UnityRestClient 'Source' into project `Assets` folder
 2. [Download MobileServices](https://github.com/Unity3dAzure/MobileServices/archive/master.zip)
 	* Copy 'MobileServices' into project `Assets` folder.
 3. [Create a Mobile Service](https://manage.windowsazure.com)